 Thousands of local families are in need of help.
 There are several different agencies and charities to turn to for aid.
 Most of these are funded by government programs, private donations, and local businesses, so funding is limited.
 Be sure to contact them early, and be persistent.
 Call them back if they have no funding.
 Learn more about the programs and who to contact below

 Receive education, training, career development and job placement services from the Goodwill Industries of Hampton Roads.
 This is a community based organization that offers a multitude of free job programs and other assistance.
+One program is the low cost thrift store, which the public can shop at for affordable priced items.
 They are located at 5565 Virginia Beach Boulevard, Virginia Beach, VA 23462, and you can call them at (757) 248-9405.

 The Beach Health Clinic is a private non-profit charity organization that provides free medical services, health care, and free prescription medications to uninsured, low income families or people who are so called underinsured.
 The clinic is staffed by volunteer physicians, support personnel and nurses, all with the goal of increasing access to health care in the Virginia Beach area.
 Phone: (757) 428-5601.
 Or click here for additional free health care programs.